docker-library/docs/bonita/content.md

 		export PGPASSWORD=mysecretpassword
 		pg_dump -O -x -h 172.17.0.26 -U postgres bonitadb > /tmp/bonitadb.sql

-	Note that businessdb won't be updated with the migration tool but you may wan't to also backup/move it.
+	Note that businessdb won't be updated with the migration tool but you may want to also backup/move it.

 6. Load the dump